LeoNatan/LNPopupUI/README.md

 ### Features

 * Available for iOS 13 and above, as a SPM package for SwiftUI
-* A SwiftUI wrapper of my [LNPopupController framework](https://github.com/LeoNatan/LNPopupController), the library works internally with SwiftUI’s generated UIKit content to present the framework in a native manner
+* A SwiftUI library, wrapping my [LNPopupController framework](https://github.com/LeoNatan/LNPopupController); the library works internally with SwiftUI’s generated UIKit content to present the framework in a native manner

 ## Adding to Your Project